-In the late 1980’s, visionary businessman and civic leader John O. Vartan began to assemble property in the City of Harrisburg in an area that was overlooked but prime for development.
+In the late 1980’s, visionary businessman and civic leader John O. Vartan began to assemble property in Midtown Harrisburg in an area that was overlooked but prime for development.
 He envisioned a grand plan for the Sixth and Seventh Street corridor as a natural expansion of the City’s Midtown and an extension of the Downtown.
 Piece by piece, he acquired over 400 parcels barely 1,000 yards from the steps of the State Capitol.

 Pennsylvania State Archives